Bobby Williams (defensive back): Early life

 Williams was born in Geiger, Alabama and grew up in Lincoln, Nebraska.
 He attended Lincoln High School where he participated in a variety of sports.
-He set Nebraska state records in the 100 yard dash, and the long jump the latter of which was later broken by Gale Sayers.
+He set Nebraska state records in the 100 yard dash and the long jump, the latter of which was later broken by Gale Sayers.
 He would attend Central State College in Edmond, Oklahoma.
-He played running back on the Central State Bronchos football team he had 3,094 all-purpose yards, and still holds the school record for kick return yards at 1,063.
+He played running back on the Central State Bronchos football team.
+He had 3,094 all-purpose yards, and still holds the school record for kick return yards at 1,063.
 He also helped the Bronchos win the 1962 NAIA Football National Championship.

 NFL career

-Williams was drafted by the St. Louis Cardinals with in the 11th round and 163rd pick overall of the 1966 NFL Draft.
+Williams was drafted by the St. Louis Cardinals in the 11th round and 163rd pick overall of the 1966 NFL draft.
 He spent two years in St. Louis, before being traded to the Detroit Lions.
 He would play with the Lions for three more seasons.
 He would finish with 3 interceptions, and 2 kickoff return touchdowns.